-Martha Perryman, Ph.D., MBA, MT(ASCP), Associate Professor
+Martha Perryman, Ph.D., MBA, MT(ASCP), Professor and Interim Director

-Undergraduate Student Association Advisor, E-mail: Juanda.email@example.com
+Undergraduate Student Association Advisor

-Dr. Juanda Beck-Jones obtained her PhD from Florida State University in Instructional Systems Design in the Department of Educational Psychology and Learning Systems in the College of Education.
-Juanda completed the Masters of Business Administration degree at Florida A&M University and her Bachelor of Arts degree in American Government at Smith College in Northampton, Massachusetts.
-Her dissertation topic, the Effect of Cross-training and Role Assignment in Cooperative Learning Groups on Task Performance, Knowledge of Accounting Concepts, Teamwork Behavior, and Acquisition of Inter-positional Knowledge.
-Her research areas of interest include professional socialization, innovative teaching strategies, intergenerational relationship development, and health disparities.
-Her current research focus is measuring team effectiveness, the application of cooperative learning theory to cross-disciplinary team development in health care.
-Dr. Beck-Jones has over 20 years of experience in academia teaching Professional Development.
-She currently teaches courses in the undergraduate program.
-Her courses include Quality Management in Health Services, Critical Health Issues, and Health Care Management Theory.
+Juanda obtained her PhD from Florida State University in Instructional Systems Design in the Department of Educational Psychology and Learning Systems in the College of Education.
+She also completed the Masters of Business Administration degree at Florida A&M University and a Bachelor of Arts degree at Smith College in Northampton, Massachusetts, in American Government.
+Her research areas of interest include professional socialization, innovative teaching strategies, and intergenerational relationship development.
+Her dissertation topic, the Effect of Cross-training and Role Assignment in Cooperative Learning Groups on Task Performance, Knowledge of Accounting Concepts, Teamwork Behavior, and Acquisition of Interpositional Knowledge.
+Her current research focus is Professional Identity and Professional Socialization in Health Administration.
+Her research on Professional Identity and Professional Socialization in Health Administration was funded by a grant from the FAMU School of Graduate Studies and Research.